dfarje/seclinux/content/posts/firstpost.md

 +++

 ## About this blog
 This is my first post.
-I decided to start this blog as a way to publish the technical notes that I write down in markdown, I believe in open and simple text formats as a way to generate content that has more resilience against bit rot.
-I will be using hugo to compile the notes into HTML.
+I decided to start this blog to share my technical findinds and general thoughts on a wide range of topics.
+I'm hoping the technical content found on this page can perhaps help someone out there who is looking for answers.
+The topics discussed in this blog include the following:

 - FOSS
 - Computer Science